-Firm Contracts: Pembina focuses on securing base volumes on its Peace Pipeline and Northern Pipeline systems under a firm contract structure, where a fee-for-service toll, which includes flow-through operating costs for power and extraordinary events, is set under the contract and customers receive a firm amount of pipeline capacity for the transportation of their product.
+Firm contracts: Pembina focuses on securing base volumes on its Peace Pipeline and Northern Pipeline systems under a firm contract structure, where a fee-for-service toll, which includes flow-through operating costs for power and extraordinary events, is set under the contract and customers receive a firm amount of pipeline capacity for the transportation of their product.
 Under firm contracts, customers also agree to a minimum revenue or volume commitment ("take-or-pay").

-Cost-of-Service Contracts: Pembina's conventional pipelines in British Columbia are operated under a cost-of-service methodology whereby Pembina flows through the actual operating costs of the systems to shippers while recovering a negotiated return on invested capital.
-Although there are no volume commitments from the shippers, there is an obligation for Pembina to hold fixed capacity for the shippers and the shippers have an obligation to pay their share of the rate base and operating costs whether they use all of the fixed capacity or not.
+Cost-of-service contracts: Pembina's conventional pipelines in British Columbia are primarily operated under a cost-of-service methodology whereby Pembina flows through the actual operating costs of the systems to shippers while recovering a negotiated return on invested capital.
+Under cost-of-service contracts, Pembina is obligated to hold a fixed capacity for the shippers and the shippers have an obligation to pay their share of the rate base and operating costs whether they use all of the fixed capacity or not.

-Non-Firm or Interruptible Contracts: Capacity on conventional assets that has not been secured under the "Firm Contracts" or "Cost-of-Service" structures described above is contracted under fee-for-service, month-to-month contracts on an interruptible basis that allow Pembina to adjust tolls for actual volumes, operating expenses and capital expenditures on a periodic basis.
+Non-firm or interruptible contracts: Capacity on conventional assets that has not been secured under the firm contracts or cost-of-service contracts structures described above is contracted under fee-for-service, month-to-month contracts on an interruptible basis that allow Pembina to adjust tolls for actual volumes, operating expenses and capital expenditures on a periodic basis.
 These contracts do not require Pembina to guarantee a specified amount of dedicated capacity for a customer.
 Rather, customers nominate volumes on a monthly basis and tariffs are set periodically by receipt point.

-The majority of crude oil, condensate and NGL product transported on the Peace Pipeline and Northern Pipeline systems are contracted under long-term, Firm Contracts.
+The majority of crude oil, condensate and NGL product transported on the Peace Pipeline and Northern Pipeline systems are contracted under long-term, firm, take-or-pay contracts.
+As of December 31, 2020, the weighted average remaining term on Peace Pipeline and Northern Pipeline firm contracts was approximately eight years.

-Services provided on other assets and systems such as the Drayton Valley Pipeline, LGS, Brazeau Pipeline, CDH, and ENT are generally under Interruptible Contracts.
+Services provided on other conventional assets and systems such as the Drayton Valley Pipeline, LGS, Brazeau Pipeline, CDH, and ENT are generally under interruptible contracts.